openvinotoolkit/open_model_zoo/demos/object_detection_demo/cpp/README.md

     }
 ```

-For more details on the requests-based Inference Engine API, including the Async execution, refer to [Integrate the Inference Engine with Your Application](https://docs.openvino.ai/latest/_docs_IE_DG_Integrate_with_customer_application_new_API.html).
+For more details on the requests-based OpenVINO™ Runtime API, including the Async execution, refer to [Integrate the OpenVINO™ Runtime with Your Application](https://docs.openvino.ai/latest/_docs_IE_DG_Integrate_with_customer_application_new_API.html).

 ## Preparing to Run